A&S Registration Guide for Incoming First-Year Students

 Build your shopping cart

+Again, we highly recommend you practice searching for classes and adding them to your shopping cart before attending your New Student Orientation session.
+This will greatly help during your registration.
 The Registrar's website has a great guide of the different actions to use when creating and editing your cart.
 Be sure to review the adding, dropping and swapping class tiles.

 Registration glossary and key terms

-• Recitation: This is a required component of some larger lecture-style classes.
+Recitation: This is a required component of some larger lecture-style classes.
 This is a smaller meeting (typically once a week) in addition to the lecture.

-• Lab: Interactive workshop component of a class usually held in a laboratory.
+Lab: Interactive workshop component of a class usually held in a laboratory.
 The laboratory meeting time is separate from the lecture, although it is often associated with the lecture.

-• Lower Division: Any 1000 or 2000 level course.
+Lower Division: Any 1000 or 2000 level course.
 These are most appropriate for first-year students.

-• Prerequisite: A prerequisite is a specific course that you must complete before you can take another course at the next level.
+Prerequisite: A prerequisite is a specific course that you must complete before you can take another course at the next level.
 For example, successful completion of MATH 1150 (Precalculus) is a prerequisite for enrollment in MATH 1300 (Calculus 1), meaning you need to complete MATH 1150 with a certain grade before you can take MATH 1300.

-• Corequisite: Sometimes classes are corequisites, meaning you can either take it before the other class OR at the same time as the other class.
+Corequisite: Sometimes classes are corequisites, meaning you can either take it before the other class OR at the same time as the other class.
 For example, enrollment in CHEM 1114 (Laboratory for General Chemistry 1) is a corequisite for enrollment in CHEM 1113 (General Chemistry 1), meaning you need to take them together.

-• Registration Restrictions for a specific class will let you know if it’s restricted to majors or students in a specific college.
+Registration Restrictions for a specific class will let you know if it’s restricted to majors or students in a specific college.

-• Open Sections Restricted to Specific Student Populations: Keep an eye out for odd-looking course sections such as 214R or 300E or 880.
+Open Sections Restricted to Specific Student Populations: Keep an eye out for odd-looking course sections such as 214R or 300E or 880.
 Such sections may appear to have open seats but are limited to specific groups on campus and unavailable to others.

-• Continuing Education (CE) Courses: Continuing Education is a division of CU Boulder with a population primarily consisting of non-traditional students.
+Continuing Education (CE) Courses: Continuing Education is a division of CU Boulder with a population primarily consisting of non-traditional students.
 CU Boulder undergraduate and graduate students can enroll in classes through CE but there are a couple of things to consider.
 First, CE classes are billed separately and tuition rates are different.
 This is especially important to consider if you are an out of state student.
 Second, CE classes are mostly taught online and are often delivered asynchronously.
-If you are considering a class through CE, please discuss it first with your academic advisor
+If you are considering a class through CE, please discuss it first with your academic advisor.

-July or August: Time to register!
+June or July: Time to register!

 Reminder: Enroll in required recitations or labs.
-If you want to register for a class that has a required recitation or lab element, make sure you have added both a lecture section and a corresponding recitation/lab section to your cart.
+If you want to register for a class that has a required recitation or lab section, make sure you have added both a lecture section and a corresponding recitation/lab section to your cart.
 Missing one element or the other will delay the submission of your cart!